 Uganda's new President Godfrey Binaisa believes Ugandans will be able to vote at democratic elections within twenty-two months.

-Uganda's new President Godfrey Binaisa believes Ugandans will be able to vote at democratic elections within twenty-two months.
+Background: Uganda's new President Godfrey Binaisa believes Ugandans will be able to vote at democratic elections within twenty-two months.
 President Binaisa told Reuters on Saturday (23 June, 1979) that people should not lose sight of the fact that Uganda's twelve and a half million people have not voted for his government and that it would be in power for a maximum of two years.
 Dr. Binaisa was elected by the Ugandan National Liberation Front on Wednesday (20 June) to replace President Yusufu Lule.
 Members of the UNLF Consultative Council passed a vote of 'no confidence' in President Lule, reportedly because of what was regarded as his dictatorial manner.

 SYNOPSIS: Tanzanian troops stood guard at the Parliament building in Kampala on Wednesday (20 June) before the new President was sworn-in.
 The ceremony went off smoothly.
 But troops were called in later on Wednesday night and Thursday (21 June) to quell demonstrations of protest in the capital, after President Binaisa's appointment was announced.